Editors' note (September 11, 2013): Effectively immediately, Sony has cut the price of the Wi-Fi Vita from $249 to $199.

 The OS allows for a decent amount of customization, too.
 You can change background colors, move apps around, and create or delete pages.
 The first time you play a game on the Vita, it installs an icon to launch the game.
 It stays there even when the game card isn't inserted into the system.

-Preinstalled in the Vita's OS are a series of apps, though the social ones, like Twitter, Facebook, Foursquare, and Skype, will be available at launch, as will a Netflix portal.
-In addition to the self-explanatory items, (Friends, Group Messaging, and Trophies) there a few new items.
+Preinstalled in the Vita's OS are a series of apps, and users have the option to sign up for a PlayStation Network account (you can also use an existing one) and download social ones like Twitter, Facebook, Foursquare, and Skype.
+Netflix and other streaming platforms are available, too.
+In addition to the self-explanatory items, (Friends, Group Messaging, and Trophies) there a few other items.
 Here they are with short descriptions:

 Party: Players can create a party, chat, and play games with friends over the PlayStation Network.